Web Loom logo

 export class AuthModel extends RestfulApiModel<UserData, typeof UserSchema> {

-private readonly _token = new BehaviorSubject<string | null>(null);
+private readonly _token = signal<string | null>(null);

-public readonly token$ = this._token.asObservable();
+public readonly token$ = this._token.asReadonly();

 constructor() {